We analyzed more than 1 million videos sent through Buffer to pinpoint the best time and day to post on TikTok for maximum reach.

 Implementing a social media calendar into your routine can significantly reduce the stress of planning and posting content.
 A calendar will provide an organized way to lay out all of your videos and help you be more consistent.

 Once you have a solid overview of your posts and when to schedule them, you can start planning and filming TikTok content in advance and even batch-create content.

 Create great content to post on TikTok

-This guide has focused primarily on scheduling, but really, your content should always be your number one priority.
-Sure, finding the best times to post can get your work in front of more eyes, but you want to make sure you’re always presenting your A-game to customers with material that is engaging and informative.
+This guide focuses primarily on scheduling, but creating high-quality content should always be your priority.
+Sure, finding the best times to post can get your work in front of more eyes, but you want to make sure you’re always presenting your A-game to customers with engaging and informative material.

-Tiktok is inherently a creative space, so there are a ton of different ways to share content successfully with your community.
+TikTok is inherently a creative space, so there are many different ways to share content successfully with your community.
 While it’s great to diversify your videos, it’s also helpful to find your niche.
-Oftentimes, users will follow an account for a certain aesthetic or because they share a specific type of content, so figure out what your strengths are and stick to them.
+Often, users will follow an account for a particular aesthetic or because they share a specific type of content, so figure out your strengths and stick to them.

 Emulate your favorites

-Hopefully, this guide will help you nail down some best times to post on TikTok!
-Ensuring your videos get seen by as many people is the next step in attracting more customers to your brand and building a stronger online community.
+Hopefully, this guide will help you nail down some of the best times to post on TikTok!
+Ensuring your videos get seen by as many people as possible is the next step in attracting more customers to your brand and building a stronger online community.